Lucas Burnett: Playing career

 Born in Rossland, British Columbia, Burnett began his career at junior level in 2000–01 with the Beaver Valley Nitehawks.
 The Nitehawks ice in the Kootenay International Junior Hockey League and in the 2000-01 season, Burnett totalled 32 goals and 33 assists in just 42 games.
 This productivity saw Burnett move up to the British Columbia Hockey League's Trail Smoke Eaters for the 2001–02 term, a Tier II 'A' junior team.

-Burnett would again show his offensive ability, scoring 11 goals and helping out with 18 assists, and gaining the team's 'Most Improved' award in doing so.
-Burnett would stay with the Smoke Eaters for the 2002–03 season and again his productivity increased, this time scoring 24 goals and grabbing 28 assists for a total of 53 points in 57 BCHL games.
-Again Burnett would be honoured with an award, the 'Most Unsung Player' for the Smoke Eaters.
+Burnett showed his offensive ability, scoring 11 goals and helping out with 18 assists, and gaining the team's 'Most Improved' award in doing so.
+Burnett stayed with the Smoke Eaters for the 2002–03 season and again his productivity increased, this time scoring 24 goals and grabbing 28 assists for a total of 53 points in 57 BCHL games.
+Again Burnett was honoured with an award, the 'Most Unsung Player' for the Smoke Eaters.

 In 2003-04, Burnett moved to play college hockey at NCAA standard, choosing to play for the University of Alaska Fairbanks team, known as the Alaska Nanooks.
-Burnett would grab his first NCAA career goal against Ferris State, and would claim the game's 'number one star' spot in the process.
-Burnett totalled just six points in 35 games in his first season, but this would improve to 14 points in 37 games for the 2004–05 season, a season which also saw Burnett promoted to the Nanooks' power play unit.
+Burnett earned his first NCAA career goal against Ferris State, and claimed the game's 'number one star' spot in the process.
+Burnett totalled just six points in 35 games in his first season, but this improved to 14 points in 37 games for the 2004–05 season, a season which also saw Burnett promoted to the Nanooks' power play unit.

-Burnett would play for the Nanooks for two more seasons, combining his regular appearances with his majoring in Psychology and Criminal Justice.
-He would ice on 78 further occasions for Fairbanks, scoring 28 points along the way and impressing coaches with his high work rate which was recognised in being awarded the 'Don Jamieson Unsung Hero' and 'Ricky Pitta Most Dedicated Player' awards for the final three of his four seasons in Alaska.
+Burnett played for the Nanooks for two more seasons, combining his regular appearances with his majoring in Psychology and Criminal Justice.
+He played on 78 further occasions for Fairbanks, scoring 28 points along the way and impressing coaches with his high work rate which was recognized in being awarded the 'Don Jamieson Unsung Hero' and 'Ricky Pitta Most Dedicated Player' awards for the final three of his four seasons in Alaska.
 Burnett was the team's alternate captain in 2005–06 and shouldered the responsibility so well that he was promoted to full captain for his final term.